-A development application has been submitted for the construction of the second stage of the Tertiary Education centre at Muswellbrook, in the Upper Hunter Valley, part of the UoN Upper Hunter Precinct developed jointly by Muswellbrook Shire Council and the University of Newcastle.
+In the historic town of Muswellbrook, The Upper Hunter Innovation Centre is the second stage of the Tertiary Education Centre at Muswellbrook forms part of the UoN Upper Hunter Precinct developed jointly by Muswellbrook Shire Council and the University of Newcastle.

-As part of the works, Loxton House will be adaptively re-used with the conversion of the upper level into an innovation hub – providing flexible workspace for research, with the two buildings linked via a glazed footbridge.
+As part of the works, Loxton House will be adaptively re-used with the conversion of the upper level into an innovation hub – providing flexible workspace for research and learning, with the two buildings linked via a glazed footbridge.

-A defining aspect of the project is the creation of a new covered pubic space that brings together the three structures, and creates an entry portico for the centre – an integral part of a wider plan to unify the Hunter Region Innovation Precinct with a series of new and revitalised public spaces and facilities on neighbouring sites.
+A defining aspect of the project is the creation of a new covered public space that brings together the three structures, and creates an entry portico for the centre – an integral part of a wider plan to unify the Hunter Region Innovation Precinct with a series of new and revitalised public spaces and facilities on neighbouring sites.

 - Muswellbrook Shire Council